serversideup/amplitudejs/README.md

 </script>
 ```

-This configuration will set up AmplitudeJS to work the way you want it.
+This configuration will set up Amplitude.js to work the way you want it.
 The config JSON is used heavily
-to configure and optimize AmplitudeJS for what your app needs.
+to configure and optimize Amplitude.js for what your app needs.

 ### Song Objects

-A nested JSON object for songs is required by AmplitudeJS.
+A nested JSON object for songs is required by Amplitude.js.
 This directs Amplitude to the metadata
 and information necessary for playing the audio.

 Each song object can contain the following keys: